The Vacancy Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of The Vacancy is 74 minutes (1h 14m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Vacancy (1981) is 74 minutes (1h 14m).
+Directed by Margarita Mikaelyan, the film runs for 74 minutes in its complete theatrical version.

 Verdict Summary